laurabenestan/db-RDA-and-db-MEM/README.md

 adegraphics::s.label(Coor, nb = attr(dbmem, "listw"))
 ```

-Visualising the 19 dbmem by using the Coorxy object.
+Visualising the 19 MEMs by using the Coorxy object.
 The 1rst dbmems are large spatial scales, the last dbmems are small spatial scales.
-dbmem can be used in stats like any other env variables
+dbmem can be used in stats like any other env variables.
 ```{r}
 ade4::s.value(Coorxy, dbmem[,1])
 ```

-To learn more about dbmem, see the elegant vignette of [Stéphane Dray](https://cran.r-project.org/web/packages/adespatial/vignettes/tutorial.html)
+To learn more about MEMs, see the elegant vignette of [Stéphane Dray](https://cran.r-project.org/web/packages/adespatial/vignettes/tutorial.html)

 ## 3. Perform a Principal Coordinates Analysis (PCoA) on the Euclidean distances